 Obviously, innovation is a key topic on the Brainzooming blog.
-Here’s a recap of fifty innovation in business articles from 2012, including several by Woody Bendle.
+Here’s a recap of fifty innovation in business articles, including several by Woody Bendle.

 1. Innovation Success – Innovating, Strategy & Pissing Off People – You’d think from reading many innovation blogs that you have to piss someone off to demonstrate your innovative thinking skills.
 I don’t buy that.

 2. Strategic Thinking Exercise – Black Swan Events in Your Plan – Will the completely unexpected thwart your innovation strategy?
 You can’t predict the unpredictable but you can anticipate your responses.

 3. The Waiting Game Strategy and “Wait” by Frank Partnoy – Making It Work – Strategic patience is much overlooked as a solid innovation strategy.
 Here’s one point of view on considering a patience strategy.

 4. Incremental Innovation – In Praise of 3 Creative Examples - Barrett Sydnor’s report from the road and home on how incremental innovation may be more than enough.

 5. Innovation – Can Successful Innovation Only Happen in a Certain Way? - It was the year when Jonah Lehrer (who I seemed to always disagree with) was discredited.
 This rant, from before Jonah Lehrer was discredited, took issue with his anti-brainstorming perspective.